Your No.1 Choice For Parish Noticeboards in Minehead

 Parish Notice Board Installation In Minehead, Somerset

 Minehead is a coastal town and civil parish in Somerset, England.
-It lies upon the south bank of the Bristol Channel, 21 miles (34 km) north-west of the county town of Taunton, 12 miles (19 km) from the attach with the county of Devon and in proximity of the Exmoor National Park.
-The parish of Minehead has a population of nearly 11,981, making it the most populous town in the western share of the Somerset West and Taunton local processing district, which in turn, is the worst Place in the country for social mobility.
+It lies on the south bank of the Bristol Channel, 21 miles (34 km) north-west of the county town of Taunton, 12 miles (19 km) from the boundary like the county of Devon and in proximity of the Exmoor National Park.
+The parish of Minehead has a population of nearly 11,981, making it the most populous town in the western part of the now-defunct Somerset West and Taunton local processing district, which in turn, is the worst Place in the country for social mobility.
 This figure includes Alcombe and Woodcombe, suburban villages which have been subsumed into Minehead.

 There is evidence of human occupation in the area since the Bronze and Iron Ages.
 Before the Norman conquest, it was held by Ælfgar, Earl of Mercia and after it by William de Moyon and his descendants, who administered the area from Dunster Castle, which was well along sold to Sir George Luttrell and his family.
 There was a small port at Minehead by 1380, which grew into a major trading middle during the medieval period.
 Most trade transferred to larger ports during the 20th century, but pleasure steamers did call at the port.
 Major rebuilding took place in the Lower or Middle town area following a fire in 1791 and the fortunes of the town revived like the addition in sea bathing, and by 1851 was becoming a retirement centre.
 There was a marked layer in building during the early years of the 20th century, which resulted in the wide main shopping avenue and adjacent roads in the look of Edwardian-style architecture.
 The town’s flood defences were greater than before after a storm in 1990 caused flooding.Source